zhaoren91/zhaoren.github.io/_pages/activities.md

 * Program committee member of the 9th Audio/Visual Emotion Challenge and Workshop@ACM Multimedia (AVEC), Nice, France, 10.2019.

 # Organisation
+* Co-organisation of Workshop of Multimodal, Multilingual and Multitask Modeling Technologies for Oriental Languages (M3Oriental) held at the ACM Multimedia Asia, Tainan, Taiwan, 2023.
 * Co-organisation of Summer School: AI for Bio-Medicine in Leibniz AI Lab, 2022.
 * Coordination of TAPAS Training Event 6: Industry targeted event with networking, 2021.